usgo/online-ratings/README.md

 **release** branch and describe the release.
 Note that as soon as the Release Pull Request is created and the Travis tests pass, a docker image will be built and pushed to the [USGO Docker Hub](https://hub.docker.com/u/usgo/).
+**Importantly**, this means that the push of the Docker image depends on the tests pasting, not whether the PR is merged (but it should still be merged for clarity).

 ### Production